webpapaya/fhs-slides/2020_master_2_testing_react_components.md

 ### TDD Trap

 - Bad tests
-- How do good tests look like
+- Endless discussions "How do good tests look like"
 - Don't focus on implementation detail but behaviour
 - Tests are getting in their way
 - TDD is not easy to start
 - Extremely hard to master
 - Deleting tests is fine (if they're not required anymore)

 ---
 ### TDD React Components